 IN THIS EPISODE

-- Patrice reflects on growing up in Buffalo and the conversation she heard around the dinner table.
+She reflects on growing up in Buffalo and the conversations she heard around the dinner table.

-- Patrice answers what self care means to her and where she is on her journey.
+Patrice reflects on her work in diversity and inclusion, what self care means to her and where she is on her journey.

 To Learn More About Patrice